kingzamzon/docs/docs/concepts/capacity-credits-concept.md

 # Paying For Usage

 :::info
-Currently Rate Limiting is only enabled on `Habanero` and `Manzano`.
+Currently Rate Limiting is only enabled on `Datil-prod` and `Datil-test`.
 See [here](../network/networks/testnet) for a list of test networks.
 See [here](../network/networks/mainnet) for a list of mainnet networks.
 :::